EngineerBetter/introspection/stories.md

 _We will sustainably deliver the most important thing via the shortest route._

-We must demonstrate to stakeholders exactly what user value we have delivered and are working on at any given time.
+We must demonstrate to stakeholders exactly what customer value we have delivered and are working on at any given time.
 We can't work in a deadline-free, no-fixed-deliverable methodology unless we keep the above promise, and more importantly, _are trusted_ to keep the above promise.

 ## Who is the customer?